SEARCH UNIVERSITY LIBRARIES

 Our tutorials reference a dataset called "sample" in many examples.
 If you'd like to download the sample dataset to work through the examples, choose one of the files below:

 Kent State University maintains a university-wide, limited seat license for SAS.
-All currently-employed Faculty and Staff, as well as currently-enrolled Students are eligible.
-Information Services currently distributes SAS 9.4 software and licenses.
+All currently-employed faculty and staff, as well as currently-enrolled students are eligible to request a copy of SAS at no charge.
+The Division of Information Technology currently distributes SAS 9.4 software and licenses.
 SAS licenses must be renewed yearly.
 Note that SAS is only available for Windows operating systems.

 Please contact your local support person to receive a copy of the software or to renew your existing license.